Hand Fracture TreatmentBook Appointment

 After the bone has healed the wires may need to be removed.
 Plates and screws are not usually removed unless they cause problems with the tendons.

-Follow up appointments during recovery period will be made to assess the recovery and detect any complications such as joint tightness (from long immobilisation or lack of exercise) and tendon irritations.
+Follow up appointments during recovery period will be made to assess the recovery and detect any complications such as joint stiffness (from long immobilisation or lack of exercise) and tendon irritations.